ubc-stat-grad/ubc-stat-grad.github.io/sports.markdown

-We always partake in [HUB Cycling](https://bikehub.ca/)'s [Go by Bike Week](https://bikehub.ca/bike-events/go-by-bike-week), which in Fall 2022 took place from May 30 to June 5.
+We always partake in [HUB Cycling](https://bikehub.ca/)'s [Go by Bike Week](https://bikehub.ca/bike-events/go-by-bike-week), which in Spring 2022 took place from May 30 to June 5.
 Join our team for the next edition and log your kilometers!
 Contact [Mairéad](https://www.stat.ubc.ca/users/mairead-roche) for more information.